 I did not grow up on the coast, instead- smack dab in the middle of the country.
 I did not grow up on crab legs and lobster fresh from the shore, just the occasional costco salmon.
-SO, with that being said, I'm not the biggest seafood lover.
-I tell you this,to convince you, because there are MANY of you who do not like fish, or may like it but do not want to prepare it.
-IF you fall in any of those categories- this meal is a great starter for you.
-Tilapia is very mild and in preparing this you will hardlyHARDLY smell the “fishy” smell.
+SO, with that being said, I'm not the biggest seafood eater.
+I tell you this,to convince you, because there are MANY of you who do not like fish, or many of you who may like it but do not want to prepare it.
+IF you fall in any of those categories- this meal is a great starter fish meal for you.
+Tilapia is very mild flakey fish.
+You will love this parmesan crusted tilapia!

-I do love mild fish however, and occasionally, for extra special date nights my hunny and I would treat ourselves to McGrath's Fish House in our college years.
+For extra special date nights my husband and I would treat ourselves to McGrath's Fish House in our college years.
 One of my very favorite meals was the parmesan crusted halibut.
 Flakey fish, salty crusty topping, but at $18 a plate we could not indulge our student wallets as much as we wanted.
 One night Nate set out to make a copy-cat recipe for me.
 I take no credit for this recipe- he did it all and he did it perfectly.
 Tender, white, flakey fish and a salty savory crispy crust.
 Perfect.

 1. prepare crust, and fish

 The crust consists of a few seasoning, creamy ingredients and cheese!
 It will look more like a paste after you have mixed it all up.

 4. When you out the parmesan crust on the filets, put it down the center of the fish because as it melts it will drip down.
 For it to stay on the fish, don't spread it to the ends.